 Finally, we also show in Fig.~\ref{fig:sp}(k) and (l) the asymptotic spectrograms in Models III and IV, respectively.
 For both models, the radial shape of the dominant $K_r$ modes again agree qualitatively with the LSA results, although quantitative differences do exist.
 In any case, our spectrogram analysis reveals that asymmetric patterns with respect to $K_r$ generally exist, which suggests that the outcome of FFCs and the flavor waves are not necessarily homogeneous.
 The overall development of small-scale structures reported here also qualitatively agrees with the findings in local simulations adopting periodic boundary conditions.

-Besides the off-diagonal flavor mixing, the diagonal elements of the density matrices associated with the neutrino number density also contain the same small-scale structures.
+In addition to the off-diagonal flavor mixing, the diagonal elements of the density matrices associated with the neutrino number density also contain the same small-scale structures.
 In Fig.~\ref{fig:small_scale_structure}, we show the neutrino number densities of Models III and IIIa2 between $r=38$~km and 40~km for illustration.
-Clearly, oscillatory patterns exist in general for all three different neutrino species.
+Clearly, oscillatory patterns exist, in general, for all three different neutrino species.
 In Model III, its typical oscillatory wavelength is $\simeq 0.07$~km, corresponding to a $K_r\simeq 90~{\rm km}^{-1}$, which is consistent with the dominant mode of spectrogram in Fig.~\ref{fig:sp}(k).
-With a less attenuation in Model IIIa2, the oscillatory length scale become correspondingly smaller.
-The presence of small-scale structure may lead to implications associated with the refractive energy and the potential self-thermalization of the neutrino gas~\cite{johns2023thermodynamics,fiorillo2024inhomogenous}.
+With a less attenuation in Model IIIa2, the oscillatory length scale becomes correspondingly smaller.
+The presence of small-scale structures may lead to implications associated with the refractive energy and the potential self-thermalization of the neutrino gas~\cite{johns2023thermodynamics,fiorillo2024inhomogenous}.